KlayOracle/klayoracle-monorepo/Readme.md

 ## Official KlayOracle monorepo

-All core packages that make up the KlayOracle protocol.
 KlayOracle is a decentralized oracle for the Klaytn blockchain.
+This monorepo contains all core packages that make up the KlayOracle protocol.

 ## 📚 Learn More